LadybirdBrowser/ladybird/Documentation/AdvancedBuildInstructions.md

 1) If you have a Debian-based (apt-based) distribution, use the [LLVM apt repositories](https://apt.llvm.org) to install the latest release of clang-format.
 2) Compile LLVM from source as described in the LLVM documentation [here](https://llvm.org/docs/GettingStarted.html#compiling-the-llvm-suite-source-code).

+## Clangd Configuration

+Clangd will automatically look for configuration information in files named `.clangd` in each of the parent directories of the file being edited.
+The Ladybird source code repository has a top-level `.clangd` configuration file in the root directory.
+One of the configuration stanzas in that file specifies the location for a compilation database.
+Depending on your build configuration (e.g., Debug, default, Sanitizer, etc), the path to the compilation database in that file may not be correct.
+The result is that clangd will have a difficult time understanding all your include directories.
+To resolve the problem, you can use the `Meta/configure-clangd.sh` script.